 I feel like every job I have taken is a great stepping stone to where I want to end up, which is eventually in more mature roles and more decorated films.
 I have a lot of fun on these shows and of course, I want to become more of a serious actor.
 All the jobs I have taken have prepared me for those.

 Now let’s talk about your style.
 What is one of your favourite looks to wear on days when you’re not on-set?

 I usually like to wear a white T-shirt with Levis jeans.
 Some Nike shoes, a Sean Witherspoon hat, and it will either be a windbreaker or a jacket with corduroy lining.

 You’re only eighteen years old.
-Do you feel like you’ve been able to have an adolescence, or has growing up in the acting world made you grow up much faster than most?
+Do you feel like you’ve been able to have adolescence, or has grown up in the acting world made you grow up much faster than most?

 I feel like when you grow up in the acting world, you have to grow up faster than most for sure because it’s so much more serious and stakes are a little bit higher than high school.
 So, you have to be in school and you have to act and you have to be around all these adults who expect you to know things on the spot.
 You have to really know how to multi-task, but you also have to leave room for being a regular kid too.

 What actor or actress in the industry are you really wanting to work with most?